theapache64/theapache64.github.io/src/content/blog/google-sheet-as-remote-config-for-microcontrollers.md

 ## 🥲 Problem Statement

 Alright.
-Let's talk about one of the problems I faced.
+Let's talk about the problem.

 The microcontroller I am mainly using is the `ESP8266`/`ESP32` and it takes around 20-25 seconds to "upload" the code to the MCU.
 While it's better than the Android build time at work (😜), any variable change taking 20-25 seconds feels kinda off.
 Plus, while reading more about it, I found that these microcontrollers have a limit on how many times I can "upload" the code (write/erase cycle).
 The limit is between 10,000 to 100,000 write/erase cycles, but the exact number can vary based on environmental factors such as temperature and how frequently I write (source: perplexity.ai - CMIIW).

 ![alt text](image-32.png)